MiczFlor/RPi-Jukebox-RFID/README.md

 ## The Phoniebox Calendar 2021 is here!!!

 Another bunch of wonderful designs!
-20201 is the third Phoniebox calendar.
+2021 is the third Phoniebox calendar.
 If you are interested, you can see the [2019 and 2020 calendars in the docs folder](https://github.com/MiczFlor/RPi-Jukebox-RFID/tree/develop/docs).
-You can [download the printable PDF here](https://mi.cz/static/2021-Phoniebox-Calendar.pdf).
+Download [the printable PDF of 2021 here](https://mi.cz/static/2021-Phoniebox-Calendar.pdf).

 ![The 2021 Phoniebox Calendar](docs/2021-Phoniebox-Calendar.jpg "The 2021 Phoniebox Calendar")

+The year 2020 also has a clear *:star: community hero :star:*: @s-martin has been doing outstanding work for the Phoniebox community:sparkles:.
+Thanks to you and may 2021 be a wonderful year for you.

 ## Important updates / news